Florence Sitruk

-Florence Sitruk (born 1974, Heidelberg) is a harpist, professor of harp and music teacher of French and German ancestry.
+Florence Sitruk (born 7 June 1974, Heidelberg) is a harpist, professor of harp and music teacher of French and German ancestry.

 Life

 She took her first harp lesson at age six at the Winterthur Conservatory (today Zurich University of the Arts) and gave her first music performance two years later.
 At the age of twelve, she went on to study harp at the University of Music Stuttgart.
 She continued her studies at age seventeen at the Strasbourg Conservatory and then went to the world-famous harp school, the Conservatoire Supérieur de Paris.
 Meanwhile, she got degrees in musicology and philosophy at the University of Freiburg.
 In those years, she also studied early music with Robert Hill, harpsichordist.
 She was very impressed by him and by Marielle Nordmann Parisian harpist and harp teacher.
 She gained her artist diploma from Indiana University Bloomington/Jacobs School of Music, where here most influential teachers were Susann McDonald harpist and György Sebők the legendary late pianist.
 Sebők predicted she would become “one of the finest artists in her field”.
-Besides Sebők she has worked masterclasses with György Kurtág and Ferenc Rados, who have both had a decisive influence on her development.
+Besides Sebők she has worked in masterclasses with György Kurtág and Ferenc Rados, who have both had a decisive influence on her development.